aws/aws-cdk-rfcs/text/0064-asset-garbage-collection.md

 The `cdk gc` command reduces the size of your s3 asset bucket and your ecr asset repository by identifying and deleting orphaned assets.
-The command will enter the specified environment or all environments in the CDK app and determine assets that can be safely deleted.
-Only assets that are no longer referenced by a CDK template are deleted.
+The command will enter the specified environment or all environments in the CDK app and determine assets that are no longer referenced and can be safely deleted.
 You can also list orphaned assets using the `--list` option or filter for a specific type of asset using `--type`.

 #### Usage: